byrd-laif/soilMakers/readme.md

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)

-## *Sharing Circle Salons ~ LifeStyles For Change*
+## *LifeStyles For Change* ~ Sharing Circle Salons

 **Art, as the vehicle of feeling with and thinking through living in a damaged world, connecting and healing soil to soul.**

 **Designed To Be Fun, Creative, Interactive And Resourceful.
-At a time of ecological and economic precarity, 'Salon Style' Sharing Circles, offer space for rethinking and remaking relations with each other and the environment.**
+At a time of ecological and economic precarity, 'Salon Style' *Sharing Circles*, offer space for rethinking and remaking relations with each other and Mother Earth.**

 ### *Global Comm-Unity for Local Impact*